Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Arbitrary rotation in measurement frame of reference

-where $\xi$ is the total noise in the channel.
+where $\xi$ is the excess noise.
 Here, we note that the mutual information between Alice and Bob is identical to that in the case when Bob performs homodyne measurements along the conventional ($\hat{q}$ or $\hat{p}$) quadratures \cite{laudenbach2018continuous}.